Arsenicker Keys: In Biscayne Bay

 Ibis, herons, and cormorants nest on the Arsenicker keys, and frigatebirds roost there seasonally.
 Arsenicker Key and West Arsenicker Key, and the waters out to 300 feet surrounding those islands, are closed to all entry by the public to protect the nesting sites.
+East Arsenicker Key and Long Arsenicker Key are submerged at high tide.

 In Florida Bay

 The Upper Arsnicker Keys are a group of islands in Florida Bay, in Monroe County, seven miles north of Long Key in the Florida Keys.
 The island group was known as the Cooper Islands in the 18th century.
 The group includes Center Key.

 The Lower Arsnicker Keys are another group of islands in Florida Bay.
 A survey in the late 1970s found nesting colonies of brown pelicans and double-crested cormorants on the Upper Arsnicker Keys and of laughing gulls on the Lower Arsicker Keys.
 Brown pelicans were observed nesting on the Lower Arshicker Keys in the late 1960s and early 1970s, but were absent from 1972 until 1982.